-At the end of the competition all remaining bottles will be packaged and removed from Greenbar Distillery and transported immediately and held at a secured bonded facility.
-The spirits are then transported to the ACSA National Convention, this year in Minneapolis, Minnesota.
-Those bottles will then be displayed and tasted by all present at the post awards ceremony presentation.
+At the end of the competition all remaining bottles will be packaged and removed from Ironton Distillery and transported and held at a secured bonded facility.
+The spirits are then transported to ACSA's Annual Distillers' Convention & Vendor Trade Show in Denver, CO.

-Tasting notes and score cards will be presented along with medals at the ACSA National Convention, and all remaining tasting notes, medals, and non-medal tasting notes will be shipped directly to the entrant following the ACSA National Convention.
+Tasting notes, medals, and non-medal tasting notes will be shipped directly to the entrant following the convention.